sailfish009/openstructure/modules/seq/base/doc/seq.rst

   case-insensitive comparison of the two sequences.
 The character  'X' is interpreted as a wild card character that always matches the other sequence.

 The SequenceList
 --------------------------------------------------------------------------------

+.. function:: CreateSequenceList()

+  Creates and returns a new :class:`SequenceList` with no sequences.

 .. class:: SequenceList
+           ConstSequenceList

   Represents a list of sequences.
 The class provides a row-based interface.

-New instances are created with :func:`CreateSequenceList`.
+  .. method:: GetCount()
+              __len__()

+    :return: Number of sequences in the list.
+    :rtype:  :class:`int`

+  .. method:: AddSequence(sequence)

+    Append a sequence to the list.

+  .. method:: GetMinLength()
+              GetMaxLength()

+    :return: Minimal / maximal length of the sequences in this list.
+    :rtype:  :class:`int`

+  .. method:: FindSequence(name)

+    Find sequence with given *name*.
+If the alignment contains several sequences with the same name, the first sequence is returned.

+  .. method:: SequencesHaveEqualLength()

+    :return: True if all sequences have same length.

+  .. method:: Take(n)

+    :return: First *n* (or last *-n* if *n* negative) sequences.

+  .. method:: Slice(first, n)

+    :return: *n* sequences starting from *first*.

+  .. method:: __getitem__(key)

+    :return: Access sequence(s) *key* (also supports pythonic slicing).

 The AlignmentHandle
 --------------------------------------------------------------------------------

 The :class:`AlignmentHandle` represents a list of aligned sequences.
 In